In this advanced ESL lesson, students learn vocabulary related to illness and disease. They will also learn about similes.

 Reading: Ways to stay mentally healthy

-Reading about the four ways to stay mentally healthy, the student gains some base knowledge for the discussion based on the passage.
+Reading about the four ways to stay mentally healthy, the student gains some basic knowledge for the discussion based on the passage.